Last Updated on January 6th, 2020

 The simple fact is that acne is constantly outsmarting the makers of antibiotics.
 The way the acne bacterium Propionibacterium acnes causes pimples to break out is not by any direct attack on the skin.
-Instead, acne bacteria release what are known as chemotactic factors to redirect the immune system’s attack on them to neighboring healthy skin cells2.
+Instead, acne bacteria release what are known as chemotactic factors to redirect the immune system’s attack on them to neighboring healthy skin cells.
 Acne bacteria release these factors in pores as a kind of signal to neutrophils from the immune system to attack.
 But because these chemotactic factors are attached to skin cells, the immune system kills skin instead of bacteria.

 To cure acne, it is not enough to kill acne bacteria.
 It is also necessary to stop the effects of chemotactic factors.
 When ampicillin was first made available in 1961, it could both kill acne bacteria and stop the inflammation they cause.
 By 1981, however, so many acne bacteria had developed resistance to ampicillin that it no longer either killed the bacteria or reduced inflammation.
-Thirty years later in 2011, ampicillin is even less effective against acne.
+Thirty years later, in 2011, ampicillin is even less effective against acne.

 Acne infections are mostly limited to the face.
 Staph infections can break out anywhere on the body, but especially the fingers and toes.
-They can cause the blood to clot so that they escape the immune system, and they can travel throughout the body causing tissue destruction7.
+They can cause the blood to clot so that they escape the immune system, and they can travel throughout the body causing tissue destruction.
 Clear, yellow pus leaking from a sore on the skin is a telltale sign of a staph infection.

 Strep infections can occur anywhere on the body, but they are most common on the face in adults and on the buttocks in children.
 Strep infections literally dissolve the skin, but usually only the uppermost layers of the skin.
 The skin blisters and releases a thin, honey-like fluid that dries hard on the skin.

-When strep bacteria cause impetigo11, they don’t go as deep into the skin.
+When strep bacteria cause impetigo, they don’t go as deep into the skin.
 Blisters burst faster.
 They almost never cause scarring and they don’t cause swollen lymph nodes.
 This form of strep, however, is much more contagious.

 That’s where ampicillin is very useful.
 People who can’t use Neosporin usually can use ampicillin.
 Other antibiotics, especially clindamycin, are needed for treating acne bacteria, but ampicillin treats other disfiguring infections of the skin.

 Ampicillin is given in capsules, in a liquid form that your drink, or by injection.
-One downside of ampicillin13 is that it has to be taken at least four times a day.
+One downside of ampicillin is that it has to be taken at least four times a day.
 The liver breaks down 50% of the ampicillin in the bloodstream every 90 minutes.

-Another downside of ampicillin is that it often has serious side effects14.
+Another downside of ampicillin is that it often has serious side effects.
 This antibiotic can cause rashes, exfoliative (“peeling”) dermatitis, and reductions in red and white blood cell counts.
-It is also know to cause a condition called “hairy tongue,” which is due to a yeast infection of the mouth, and yeast infections in the urinary tract.
+It is also known to cause a condition called “hairy tongue,” which is due to a yeast infection of the mouth, and yeast infections in the urinary tract.
 It can cause inflammation of the mouth and a bruise-like condition known as thrombocytopenic purpura.